THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 10. The Post-Breakup Will Be That Much Harder

-We need to be realistic here.
-It’s entirely possible, even likely, that eventually this relationship will end.
+I want to be realistic with you here: It’s entirely possible, even likely, that eventually this relationship will end.

 One of you will no longer have feelings for the other, or some other event will lead to a breakup.